 Chances are this summer you’re going to be drinking, which if you’re not careful can lead to that next day dreaded hangover.
-Here are some tested cures, or should I say ‘temporary fixes’ until nature can take its course.
+Here in our Hangover 101 Guide are some tested cures, or should I say ‘temporary fixes’ until nature can take its course.

 First lets just start with, don’t get hammered.
 If you’re going to drink, drink in moderation.
 Know how many drinks you can consume without feeling horrible the following day.

 Hangover 101: What Exactly Is A Hangover?